ddnexus/pagy/docs/api/keyset_cached.md

 !!!warning Warning!

-With the default cookie-based `session`, depending on the size of your cursors, your session cookie might overflow the 4k max size.
+With the default cookie-based `session`, depending on the size of your cutoffs, your session cookie might overflow the 4k max size.
 In that case you should use some other storage for the session.
 !!!